Ukrainian architecture: Modern Ukraine

 The language of modern architecture becomes more global and pluralistic in its artistic direction.
 In the works of the Ukrainian architects, postmodernism and high-tech tendencies can be increasingly found.

 Before the 2008 financial crisis, the caprom style of postmodern architecture became prominent in Ukraine.
 Categorized by an eclectic mix of elements of classical, modernist and contemporary architecture, the style often receive a negative assessment of contemporaries as "kitsch".

-An example of modern Ukrainian architecture include the reconstruction of the Maidan Nezalezhnosti in central Kyiv in 2001, based on Moscow's Manezhnaya Square.
+An example of modern Ukrainian architecture classified this way is the reconstruction of the Maidan Nezalezhnosti in central Kyiv in 2001, based on Moscow's Manezhnaya Square.
 During the construction an underground shopping mall and a number of monuments, including the Independence Monument were added to the square.
 The reconstruction was criticized for its usage of pseudohistoric architecture, reducing the size of the public space and the removal of the fountain located on the square.